eclipse-archived/ceylon-lang.org/code/contribute.md

 ### Runner commands

-We have three:
+We have one top-level command, `ceylon` which takes a subcommand as it's first argument.
+In particular

-- ceylonc: invokes the compiler, takes similar arguments to javac
+- `ceylon compile` invokes the compiler, taking similar arguments to `javac`
-- ceylon: runs a ceylon toplevel method, takes similar arguments to java
+- `ceylon run` runs a ceylon toplevel method, takes similar arguments to `java`
-- ceylond: generates documentation for ceylon files, takes similar arguments to javadoc
+- `ceylon doc` generates documentation for ceylon files, takes similar arguments to `javadoc`

 ### Parser, Typechecker and Model